NeleSchallenberg/meet-app/README.md

 _TEST SCENARIO 1: An event element is collapsed by default._

 **Given** user has selected a city from the suggested list (or not), **when** the user scrolls through the list of events (in a specific city or all upcoming events), **then** the user should see all event elements without their details.

+**TESTS**

+- Render event component
+- Render event summary as title
+- Event is collapsed by default
+- Render event start time when collapsed

 _TEST SCENARIO 2: User can expand an event to see its details._